nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.3.4.
 Remove Flashcard Feature
 (Jia Ern)

-The Remove Flashcard feature allows the user to remove a flashcard by specifying the index of the flashcard in the list.
+The remove flashcard feature allows the user to remove a flashcard by specifying the index of the flashcard in the list.
-The Remove Flashcard mechanism is facilitated by `RemoveFlashcardCommand`.
+The remove flashcard mechanism is facilitated by `RemoveFlashcardCommand`.
 It extends from the abstract class `RemoveCommand`.

 In addition, it implements the following operations:
 * `RemoveFlashcardCommand#execute()` — oversees entire execution for removing a flashcard.